Difference Between Paraphrasing And Summarizing

 Exclude minor details, examples, or anecdotes that are not crucial to understanding the main message.
 Focus on highlighting the most significant information that supports the text's central thesis or argument.

-Edit and Check for Accuracy:
+Edit and check for accuracy:

 Ensure that the summary accurately represents the content of the original text.